EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

 - Petty cash

-2. Lodge and Reconcile BAS & IAS
+2. Lodge and Reconcile BAS and IAS

-3. Review Accounts Receivable & Payable
+3. Review Accounts Receivable and Payable

-- Chase overdue invoices
+- Chase overdue invoices before 30 June

-- Write off bad debts if necessary
+- Write off bad debts if necessary to claim a deduction

-- Ensure all supplier invoices are entered
+- Ensure all supplier invoices are entered and accounted for

 4. Conduct Stocktake